 Panasonic Lumix LX15 / LX10

-There's even an aperture control ring, a nod to the earlier LX7 from years gone by, to simplify controlling the camera.
-Add a touchscreen, great autofocus abilities and a stack of other top-end features, including 4K video capture, and there's almost nothing we don't like about the LX15... except its odd name (we'd have opted for LX10, as it's called in the USA).
+There's even an aperture control ring, a nod to the earlier LX7 model from years gone by, to simplify controlling the camera.
+Add a touchscreen, great autofocus abilities and a stack of other top-end features, including 4K video capture, and there's almost nothing we don't like about the LX15... except its odd name (we'd have opted for LX10, as it is called in the USA).